Services

 The real-estate investor route is the Migrant Visa (Type M) tied to a property purchase.
 Thresholds are indexed to the monthly minimum wage, so amounts reset each January.

-• Core paperwork cue: title certificate (Certificado de Tradición y Libertad) plus the foreign-investment registration confirmation tied to your name and the property.
+• Title certificate (Certificado de Tradición y Libertad) tied to the property.

 Buying in Colombia is safe when you verify the paper trail and control how money moves – which leads to the checklist below to keep you protected from day one.

-• Confirm the real title by pulling the Certificado de Tradición y Libertad from the registry and checking for liens, lawsuits, or restrictions.
+• Confirm the real title by pulling the Certificado de Tradición y Libertad from the official portal (CTL is treated as valid for 30 days for use).

 • Verify the seller’s authority by matching their ID to the title and confirming they have no legal limitations to sell.